 These days, q-tips are the talk of the town.
 You can find them everywhere – from bathrooms to home cabinets to medical practitioner offices.
-Q-tips are used for touch-ups during makeup and can be used to dab medical creams on injuries and wounds as well.
+Q-tips are used for touch-ups during makeup and can be used to dab medical creams on injuries and wounds.

-Q-tips cannot be recycled, however, they are completely biodegradable if the stick is not made of plastic.
-You should consider composting Q-tips as their small size means that they often find their way into oceans and other bodies of water when they’re sent to landfills.
+Q-tips cannot be recycled.
+However, they are completely biodegradable if the stick is not made of plastic.
+It would be best if you considered composting Q-tips as their small size means that they often find their way into oceans and other water bodies when sent to landfills.

-Q-tips consist of cotton swabs made from pure cotton, and when composted, they are environmentally safe (biodegradable) to use.
+Q-tips consist of cotton swabs made from pure cotton; when composted, they are environmentally safe (biodegradable).
 If stored properly as per guidelines, i.e., in a cool and dry place, they can be with you for years.

 No matter where you are, the sustainability of products is a topic of discussion for many.

-Well, it’s no mystery that when people buy cotton swabs, they flat out ignore the labels and warnings behind the package.
+Well, it’s no mystery that when people buy cotton swabs, they ignore the labels and warnings behind the package.
 But do you know what other things they miss out on?
-They are unaware whether the product they’re using is eco-friendly or environmentally threatening.
+They are unaware of whether the product they use is eco-friendly or environmentally threatening.

 Luckily, the Q-tip’s cotton swabs are biodegradable when composted.
 After using q-tips, you can throw them into compost bins.
 In the containers, these cotton swabs will break down by several microorganisms and bacteria.

-The sleeve and tray packs of the q-tips are recyclable after the top lid is pulled out as well.
+The sleeve and tray packs of the q-tips are recyclable after the top lid is pulled out.

-Before stating whether Q-tips are recyclable or not, it is essential to look over the raw materials used to make these products.
+Before stating whether Q-tips are recyclable, it is essential to look over the raw materials used to make these products.

-The cotton tips are initially treated with an antimicrobial agent, Triclosan, and are attached at the end of the applicator with an adhesive called Methocel.
+The cotton tips are initially treated with an antimicrobial agent, Triclosan, and are attached to the applicator’s end with an adhesive called Methocel.

 The answer to this question is yes.
 Given the small size and lightweight of the Q-tips, they quickly pollute the oceans.